k3jph/k3jph.github.io/_posts/2024/2024-04-02-i-was-appointed-a-kentucky-colonel.md

 I am honored to carry on this tradition and excited about the potential to make meaningful contributions.

-{% include figure.html width="12"
+{% include figure.html width="12" border=true
    image="/2024/i-was-appointed-a-kentucky-colonel/jhoward-kyc.png"
-   alt="Certificate of Appointment as a Kentucky Colonel" cap="Certificate of Appointment as a Kentucky Colonel" %}
+   alt="Brevet as a Kentucky Colonel" cap="Brevet as a Kentucky Colonel" %}

 Or you can [download the PDF here](/assets/img/2024/i-was-appointed-a-kentucky-colonel/jhoward-kyc.pdf).